ontoportal/documentation/docs/_steps/allegrograph_configuration.md

 ### 4. Create your backend repository

-Under "Create new repository" type in a name for your new repository to be used for OntoPortal and click "Create".
-For Example: ontoportal
+Under `Create new repository` type in a name for your new repository to be used for OntoPortal and click `Create`.
+For Example: `ontoportal`

 ### 5. Navigate to your repository